Kyrillos-Samy1/Gymo/README.md

 📄 Licensed under the [MIT License](./LICENSE).

-> For commercial inquiries, collaborations, or special permissions, please contact me directly at: `kyrillossamy@outlook.com`
+> For commercial inquiries, collaborations, or special permissions, please get in touch with me directly at: `kyrillossamy@outlook.com`

 ---